zhang-bob/Fibonacci/README.md

 2. How to run the script
     send http request to your webservice director:

-    # http <service service IP>/fibonacci/<integer>
+    http <service service IP>/fibonacci/<integer>

     integer number here is the length of fibonacci array you want to query

 3. How to test it
-    all test cases are in Test suite, it's easy to run TestSuite.py for the test
+    all test cases are in Test suite, it's easy to run TestSuite.py for the test: python TestSuite.py
-    # python TestSuite.py

 4. for any issues, please send email to me xh1158@sina.com